 - acquire a suitable property before they have sold their own unsuitable property

 If you have been seriously affected by an injury sustained whilst in HM Forces, our Operations Team would like to hear from you and offer any help they can.
 Please send the team an enquiry through the I Have a Question form and follow the instructions carefully.

-To ensure you are eligible for our Shared Leasehold Scheme and to gain a better understanding about what the scheme offers, please read the Shared Ownership Illustration document before sending your enquiry.
+To ensure you are eligible for our Shared Leasehold Scheme and to gain a better understanding about what the scheme offers, please read the Shared Leasehold Illustration document before sending your enquiry.

 If you would like to find out more about how the scheme has helped our veterans, please visit Our Heroes page.